Legolasan/sf_rotation/WORKFLOW.md

 ## Rotate Mode (`sf-rotation rotate`)

-This is for rotating existing keys:
+This is for rotating existing keys. **Can be run multiple times without conflicts.**

 ### Step 1: Backup Existing Keys
 - Copies current keys from `./keys/` to `./keys/backups/<timestamp>/`